AdobeDocs/experience-platform.en/help/edge/home.md

 The [!DNL Adobe Experience Edge] is a new framework for low-latency data collection, pluggable computing and rapid data activation across all addressable channels.

 [!DNL Adobe Experience Edge] provides a single consolidated SDK for every channel (JavaScript, Mobile, Server-side), which sends data to a common Adobe domain (`adobedc.net`) and receives a single payload back for data and experience delivery.

-On the server-side, a unified edge gateway and a common platform services framework makes it easy to plug-in and deploy new capabilities into this real-time computing environment.
+On the server-side, a unified edge gateway and a common platform service framework helps make it easy to plug-in and deploy new capabilities into this real-time computing environment.
 This architecture:

 * Decreases customer time to value
 * Ends the need for "point" integrations